13 Feb Bikram Yoga & Controlling Hypertension

 Hypertension Risks and Bikram

 Bikram yoga promotes fitness by training the body and mind in a difficult, hot environment.
 If you suffer from hypertension then you must be particularly mindful of your body state when exercising in such a stressful environment.
 Maintaining normal breathing patterns during exercise is critical for keeping your blood pressure at an acceptable level during class.
 You should stop training and leave the hot room immediately if you experience dizziness, shortness of breath, chest pain or chest pressure.
-Since Bikram’s rules discourage leaving the room during class, you should inform your teacher of your health status, so she is aware of your condition and the possibility that you may need to take extra breaks for health reasons.
+Since Bikram’s rules discourage leaving the room during class, you should inform your teacher of your health status, so they are aware of your condition and the possibility that you may need to take extra breaks for health reasons.

 Some of the 26 poses used in Bikram yoga place greater stress on the heart than others and should be performed carefully by people with hypertension.
 In particular, you should perform any pose that requires backward bending to only a five count rather than a 10 count.
 The Half Moon, Balancing Stick, Full Locust, Locust, Camel and Cobra poses all include these backward bending components.
 The Bow Pose is the only pose that people with hypertension should eliminate completely due to the particularly high physical stress it places on the heart.